The Best Things To Do In Catania Sicily

 3. Piazza Del Duomo: Catania’s City Heart

 Take your time to look around the piazza and marvel at the baroque-style buildings surrounding the square; they have earned a UNESCO World Heritage Site status.
 Besides the Duomo (Saint Agatha Cathedral), the Piazza del Duomo’s main attractions are the Palazzo Degli Elefanti (City Hall).
 On the nearby roads, you can sit at cafes and restaurants serving traditional Sicilian cuisine while soaking in this historic square’s vibe and beauty.
 You can also find boutique stores selling local handicrafts and souvenirs.
-From Piazza Del Duomo, walk 200 meters the from there.
+From Piazza Del Duomo, walk 200 meters.
 You can walk to the Piazza Bellini to visit the Teatro Massimo Bellini (Opera House).

 4. The Duomo: The Saint Agata Cathedral